 JUSTICE BRENNAN, concurring in the judgment.

-Respondent gave the following speech at a high school assembly in support
+Respondent gave the following speech at a high school assembly

 of a candidate for student government office:

 "'I know a man who is firm -- he's firm in his pants, he's firm in his shirt, his character is firm -- but most . . . of all, his belief in you, the students of Bethel, is firm.The Court, referring to these remarks as "obscene," "vulgar," "lewd," and "offensively lewd," concludes that school officials properly punished respondent for uttering the speech.
 Having read the full text of respondent's remarks, I find it difficult to believe that it is the same speech the Court describes.
 To my mind, the most that can be said about respondent's speech -- and all that need be said -- is that in light of the discretion school officials have to teach high school students how to conduct civil and effective public discourse, and to prevent disruption of school educational activities, it was not unconstitutional for school officials to conclude, under the circumstances of this case, that respondent's remarks exceeded permissible limits.
 Thus, while I concur in the Court's judgment, I write separately to express my understanding of the breadth of the Court's holding....

 "'Jeff Kuhlman is a man who takes his point and pounds it in.
 If necessary, he'll take an issue and nail it to the wall.
 He doesn't attack things in spurts -- he drives hard, pushing and pushing until finally -- he succeeds.